nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    3. Test case: `add_task n/Foo d/Foo`<br>
       Expected: No task is added.
 Error details shown in the status message.

-2. Adding a Deadline
+2. Adding a Task with deadline
    1. Prerequisites: deadline "Bar" isn't already added.
 If added, delete it first.
    2. Test case: `add_task n/Bar d/Bar dl/02-02-2022 2200`<br>
       Expected: Deadline "Bar" is added to the task list.
 Details of the added deadline shown in the status message.
    3. Test case: `add_task n/Bar d/Bar dl/02-02-2022 2200`<br>
       Expected: No deadline is added.
 Error details shown in the status message.

-### Mark / Unmark a Task or Deadline
+### Mark / Unmark a Task

-1. Marking a Task or Deadline
+1. Marking a Task as completed

    1. Prerequisites: task "Foo" is already added.
 If not added, add it first.
 Foo should be the first index in the task list.
    2. Test case: `mark 1`<br>